dafny-lang/dafny/docs/HowToFAQ/FAQNeedsAssert.md

 ---
-title: Why does Dafny need the assert in this example?
+title: Why does Dafny need an obvious assert?
 ---

 ## Question: